Uncrossed Multiflows and Applications to Disjoint Paths: Colouring Uncrossed String Graphs

 Let $A$ be the event that there exists $PP' \in E(U)$ such that for all $i \in [C]$, $PP' \notin E(H_i)$.
 That is, there exists $PP' \in E(U)$ such that $A_{PP'}$ holds.
 By a basic union bound, $\prob{A} \le |E(U)| \cdot |E(U)|^{-2} < 1$.
 So there is an outcome in which $A$ does not hold.
 In this outcome, $U$ is covered by the graphs $H_1, \dotsc, H_C$.
 Hence $U$ is the sum of $C$ planar graphs. \end{proof}

 From this, \Cref{thm:notquitechibounded} follows easily.

 \begin{proof}[Proof of \Cref{thm:notquitechibounded}] We show that $U$ is $O(k^2 \log |E(U)|)$-degenerate, from which the result follows.
-As the property in the assumption of the theorem is a hereditary graph property, it suffices to show that $U$ contains a node with at most $O(k^2 \log |E(U)|)$ neighbours.
+As the property assumed in the theorem statement is hereditary (i.e. closed under node deletion), it suffices to show that $U$ contains a node with at most $O(k^2 \log |E(U)|)$ neighbours.

 By \Cref{lem:unionofplanar}, $U$ is the sum of $O(k^2 \log |E(U)|)$ planar graphs.
 Each planar graph contributes at most $3 |V(U)|$ parallel edge classes, so it follows that $E(U)$ contains at most $O(k^2 |V(U)| \log |E(U)|)$ parallel edge classes.
 Hence it contains a node with at most $O(k^2 \log |E(U)|)$ neighbours. \end{proof}